pknviki95/Python/concepts/Datatypes/Bytearray_datatypes/README.md

 - **Sequence of bytes elements can be accessed using slicing**

-### [bytearray_slicing.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Bytearray_datatypes/scripts/bytearray_slicing.py) - To access the sequence of bytes based on positive and negative index usig slicing operation:
+### [bytearray_slicing.py](https://github.com/pknviki95/Python/tree/main/concepts/Datatypes/Bytearray_datatypes/scripts/bytearray_slicing.py) - To access the sequence of bytes based on positive and negative index using slicing operation:

 ### Positive Index slicing